WebAssembly/tool-conventions/EHScheme.md

 function implementation
 [here](https://github.com/llvm-mirror/libcxxabi/blob/05ba3281482304ae8de31123a594972a495da06d/src/cxa_personality.cpp#L936).

-As discussed above, WebAssembly does not do unwinding by itself, the compiler inserts a call to a personality function, more precisely, a _wrapper_ to the personality function after WebAssembly `catch` instruction, passing the thrown exception object returned from the `catch` instruction.
+As discussed above, in WebAssembly EH stack unwinding is not done by the unwind library, the compiler inserts a call to a personality function, more precisely, a _wrapper_ to the personality function after WebAssembly `catch` instruction, passing the thrown exception object returned from the `catch` instruction.
 The wrapper function lives in the unwind library, and its signature will be
 ```cpp
 _Unwind_Reason_Code _Unwind_CallPersonality(void *exception_ptr);
 ```

-Even though the wrapper signature looks simple, we use an auxiliary data structure to pass more information to the personality function and retrieve a selector computed after the function returns.
+Even though the wrapper signature looks simple, we use an auxiliary data structure to pass more information from the compiler-generated user code to the personality function and retrieve a selector computed after the function returns.
 The structure is used as a communication channel: we set input parameters within the structure before calling the wrapper function, and reads output parameters after the function returns.
-This structure lives in the unwind library and this is how it looks
+This structure lives in the unwind library and this is how it looks like:
-like:
 ```cpp
 struct _Unwind_LandingPadContext {
   // Input information to personality function